White dwarf: Fate

 Internal structures of white dwarfs.
 To the left is a newly formed white dwarf, in the center is a cooling and crystallizing white dwarf, and the right is a black dwarf.

-Once formed, a white dwarf is stable and will usually continue to cool almost indefinitely, eventually to become a black dwarf.
-Assuming that the universe continues to expand, it is thought that in 10^{19} to 10^{20} years, the galaxies will evaporate as their stars escape into intergalactic space.
-White dwarfs should generally survive galactic dispersion, although an occasional collision between white dwarfs may produce a new fusing star (e.g. an extreme helium star) or a super-Chandrasekhar mass white dwarf that will explode in a Type Ia supernova.
+Once formed, a white dwarf is stable and will usually continue to cool almost indefinitely.
+The oldest known white dwarfs still radiate at temperatures of a few thousand kelvins, which establishes an observational limit on the maximum possible age of the universe.
+Assuming that the universe continues to expand, it is thought that in 10^{19} to 10^{20} years, the galaxies will be composed of white dwarfs, brown dwarfs, neutron stars and black holes, all slowly being dispersed as galaxies disintegrate.

 The lifetime of a white dwarf is thought to be on the order of the hypothetical lifetime of the proton, known to be at least 10^{34}–10^{35} years.
-Some grand unified theories predict a proton lifetime between 10^{30} and 10^{36} years.
-If these theories are not valid, the proton might still decay by complicated nuclear reactions or through quantum gravitational processes involving virtual black holes; in these cases, the lifetime is estimated to be no more than 10^{200} years.
-If protons do decay, the mass of a white dwarf will decrease very slowly with time as its nuclei decay, until it loses enough mass to become a non-degenerate lump of matter, and finally disappears completely.
+If protons do decay, the mass of a white dwarf will decrease very slowly with time as its nuclei decay, until it loses enough mass to become a non-degenerate lump of matter, and finally disappears completely in a total time around 10^{38} years.

 A white dwarf can also be cannibalized or evaporated by a companion star, causing the white dwarf to lose so much mass that it becomes a planetary mass object.
 The resultant object, orbiting the former companion, now host star, could be a helium planet or diamond planet.